Move Forward Guide

 - When you contact a physical therapy clinic for an appointment, ask about the physical therapists' experience in helping people with arthritis.

-- During your first visit with the physical therapist, be prepared to describe your symptoms in as much detail as possible, and report activities that makes your symptoms worse.
+- During your first visit with the physical therapist, be prepared to describe your symptoms in as much detail as possible, and report activities that make your symptoms worse.

 The American Physical Therapy Association (APTA) believes that consumers should have access to information that could help them make health care decisions and also prepare them for their visit with their health care provider.